-WE COMPENSATE OUR VOLUNTEERS FOR TAKING PART IN OUR STUDIES PUS DNE Are you interested in seeing more women in Science and Engineering?
-Then come to a brain-storming session to see what difference you can make, On Friday 13 May (Week 3) at 1.00pm in the Dora Russell Room or see Tess in Exec (both on the first floor of the Union Building) Inter-mural success for Bishopgate and Devonshire Dev boys are too sporty!
+Are you interested in seeing more women in Science and Engineering?

+Then come to a brain-storming session to see what difference you can make, On Friday 13 May (Week 3) at 1.00pm in the Dora Russell Room or see Tess in Exec

+Sport Inter-mural success for Bishopgate and Devonshire Dev boys are too sporty!
 Bishopgate success Much attention is paid to the stereotype of the 'rugby -playing Dev-boy'.
-But there is a new and more successful breed of sportsman emerging from Devonshire Hall the footballer .
-The success Devonshire team in the Intramural league over the last two years has been astonishing, and the success has continued, with with a 2nd XI winning the division at the first attempt.
+But there is a 'new and more successful breed of sportsman emerging from Devonshire Hall the footballer.
+The success of the Devonshire team in the Intramural league over the last two years has been astonishing, and the success has continued, with with a 2nd XI winning the division at the first attempt.
 Last Saturday saw Devonshire take on the University 5th team.
-Although of first gear, the outcome was never in doubt.
+Although the Champions rarely moved out of first gear, the outcome was never in doubt.
 Indeed, the only danger to the bored, yet capable goalkeeper was a wayward clearance from Musker, as the 5th team rarely got near the Devonshire goal.
 On a heavy pitch, our heroes were soon in their stride.
-The defence proved impenetrable with full-backs being used more as wingers than defenders, and although the mid-field has missed the combative nature of Briscoe's play lately, Pearson's leadership has been superb all call on very capable replacements.
+The defence proved impenetrable with full-backs being used more as wingers than defenders, and although the mid-field has missed the combative nature of Briscoe's play lately, Pearson's leadership has been superb all season, and he has been able to call on very capable replacements.
 Up front, Reynolds maintained his good strike rate this season, despite his apparent immobility, with a goal.
-A Koeman-like strike from Pilkington, and a hat trick from the predatory Winter saw Devonshire run out 5-0 winners. their record of 71 goals for, and I against this season means that Devonshire will shortly be adding to the 5 titles won in the last 2 seasons, a success rate that can only be dreamed about by other Halls.
+A Koeman-like strike from Pilkington, and a hat trick from the predatory Winter saw Devonshire run out 5-0 winners. their record of 71 goals for, and 1 against this season means that Devonshire will shortly be adding to the 5 titles won in the last 2 seasons, a success rate that can only be dreamed about by other Halls.
 After a successful first term Inter-mural Netball competition run by the Metropolitan Student Union, the play-offs where held on Sunday 16th January, at Beckett Park Sports Centre.
 The round robin competition was played between Priestley, Macawley, Bishopdale and highfield halls.
 A fitting end to the whole competition came as the result depended upon the final game between Priestly and Bishopgate.
 Although Priestly won, on a points difference Bishopgate came out overall winners.
-Winners and runners up tropies were presented by Margret Talbot, Head of University Sport, and Andrew Snowball.
-Vice-President beckett Park.
+Winners and runners up tropies were presented by Margret Talbot, Head of University Sport, and Andrew Snowball, Vice-President beckett Park.

-Would like to wish Leeds Rugby League the best of luck in Saturday's Silk Cut Challenge Cup Final.
+Would like to wish Leeds Rugby League the best of luck in Saturday's Silk Cut

+Challenge Cup Final.